jcvignoli/imdb-link-transformer/README.txt

 = How to use the plugin? =

-The ways to use IMDb link transformer are broadly explained in **How to** page from plugin's Settings (install plugin first, and have a look to "IMDb link transformer help")
+How to use IMDb link transformer is explained in the **How to** page of the plugin settings (so install the plugin first, then take a look at the section "IMDb link transformer help")

 = Can I suggest a feature/report a bug regarding the plugin? =

-Of course, visit the [IMDb link transformer home](https://www.jcvignoli.com/blog/imdb-link-transformer-wordpress-plugin "IMDb link transformer home").
-Does not hesitate to share your comments and desires; the plugin does more or less what I need.
-Since then, only users can still improve it.
+Of course, visit the [IMDb link transformer home](https://www.jcvignoli.com/blog/en/imdb-link-transformer-wordpress-plugin "IMDb link transformer home") or [GIT repository](https://github.com/jcvignoli/imdb-link-transformer).
+Do not hesitate to share your comments and wishes.
+The plugin does more or less what I do need, but users can help me improve it.

 = I don't want to have links to a popup window! =

-Look for "Widget/Inside post Options / Misc / Remove all links?" and switch the option to "yes".
-You won't have links anymore, for both widget and inside a post and as well as internal (popup) and external links.
+Look at "Widget/Inside post Options / Misc / Remove all links?" and switch the option to "yes".
+Links will not be displayed anymore, both for the "widget" (inside posts) and external links (like popups).

 = I want to keep data forever on my disk/server =

-Look for "Cache management / Cache general options / Cache expire" and click on "never" to keep forever data download from IMDb.
-However, be warned: changes made on IMDb (or similar website) for a downloaded movie won't be refreshed anymore.
-Still, in this case, if you keep forever data but notwithstanding you want to refresh a specific movie, you could look to the cache options to delete cache files related to the movie you want to refresh.
-Pay a visit to Cache options.
+Look at "Cache management / Cache general options / Cache expire" and click on "never" to keep forever data download from IMDb.
+Be carefull with that option: changes made on IMDb will not be reflected in your cache.
+Should you want to keep your data forever, you have nevertheless the option to refresh a given movie only.
+Pay a visit to Cache options in order to delete/refresh a specific movie.

 = Is it possible to add several movies to sidebar/inside my post?  =

-Yes, of course it is.
-Just add as many custom fields you want.
+Yes, just add in the post as many custom fields you want.

-= When using the widget, I get a "Fatal error: Call to a member function imdbid() on a non-object[...]" instead of movie's details ? =

-I'm not sure about the cause.
-It could happen that you get banned from IMDb website, if you use an old plugin release which doesn't include search cache.
-But solution is pretty straight: either switch from IMDb to Moviepilot "General options -> Search, imdb part -> Get rid of IMDb" (and look at help section to get you moviepilot API ID), or try to change imdb server you use from "General options -> Search, imdb part -> IMDb address" to another one.

 = Known issues =